prebid/prebid.github.io/dev-docs/modules/iabCatalogTranslation.md

 {:.no_toc}

-This module supports the mapping between ad agency brand categories and IAB subcategories and conversion of IAB subcategories to Freewheel industry group identifiers.
+This module converts the IAB sub category to Freewheel industry group identifiers.
 The Freewheel identifiers ensure competitve separation of industries and products.

 Each bid request must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).

 The module provides the following:

-- Provides an API that converts the demand providers own ad categories into IAB subcategories.
-If a demand provider elects to use Prebid API for this process, they must include a path to a local mapping file that converts the ad server categories to IAB subcatgories.

-- Convert IAB subcategories to a Freewheel industry group identifier.
+- Converts IAB subcategories to a Freewheel industry group identifier.

 ## How to use the module: